Disaster recovery and backup as a service are health sector necessities

 Experienced BaaS and DRaaS providers possess broad knowledge of the regulations and best practices needed to manage health data protection and recovery, often much more than internal hospital IT staff could maintain on their own because the providers have a global multicustomer view on best practices and are more motivated to optimize the environment.
 These providers know what is required to back up and recover critical information, and they own and maintain the infrastructure themselves providing business outcomes-based solutions to the customer.
 Because these providers own the infrastructure, what was once a costly capital expense for the health facility becomes an operating expense.
 Additionally, these providers define the architectural solution and billing metrics, so hospitals can accurately distribute costs among their internal service lines.

 Perhaps more importantly, these providers defend against the ever-changing cyberthreats that health facilities face.
 These threats (e.g. cyberattacks) have financial, reputational and regulatory costs.
 Business resiliency service providers constantly evaluate client business processes to discover optimal recovery time and point objectives with solutions directly focused on cyber-related incidents.
 The business service that was critical 18 months ago may no longer be that urgent.
-This ongoing evaluation gives health facility administrators the peace of mind that these threats, while inconvenient, won’t prove fatal.
+This ongoing evaluation gives health facility administrators the peace of mind that these cyber threats, while inconvenient, won’t prove fatal.

 What does well-executed DRaaS look like?